How to get the 3 initials Chimchar, Turtwig and Piplup in Pokémon Shiny Diamond and Shining Pearl – Nintenderos

 The steps to follow They are as follows after unlocking the National Pokédex:

-- After defeating Cintia and becoming the new Champion of Sinnoh, you must complete Sinnoh’s Pokédex by seeing all 150 Pokémon.
+- After defeating Cintia and becoming the new Champion of Sinnoh, you must complete Sinnoh’s Pokédex by viewing all 150 Pokémon.

 - Go to Arena Town and talk to Professor Serbal to unlock the National Pokédex. .